xiaoh/DAFI/docs/sphinx/tutorial_lorenz.rst

 Step 3 : Execute
 ~~~~~~~~~~~~~~~~

 To execute the data assimilation for lorenz system, move to the directory of '$source' and type '. init_da.sh' to export the PATH.
 Then move to the lorenz directory($tutorials/lorenz), type './run.sh' to start the data assimilation process.
-The process information is saved in 'log.enkf' file at lorenz tutorial directory.
+The process information will be saved in 'log.enkf' file at lorenz tutorial directory.

 Step 4 : Postprocessing
 ~~~~~~~~~~~~~~~~~~~~~~~